oriolcastro/oriolcastro.me-v4/src/content/post/social-image.md

 ---
-title: "Example Social Image"
+title: 'Example Social Image'
-publishDate: "27 January 2023"
+publishDate: '27 January 2023'
-description: "An example post for Astro Cactus, detailing how to add a custom social image card in the frontmatter"
+description: 'An example post for Astro Cactus, detailing how to add a custom social image card in the frontmatter'
-tags: ["example", "blog", "image"]
+tags: ['example', 'blog', 'image']
-ogImage: "/social-card.png"
+ogImage: '/social-card.png'
 ---

 ## Adding your own social image card to a post